AI Governance

 Article 53 imposes four obligations on every GPAI provider.
 Model size, capability, and deployment context do not affect these requirements [EU AI Act, Article 53].
 No exemption exists except the partial open-source carve-out discussed below.

 Obligation 1: Technical documentation.
-Ten years of retention.
-That is how long providers must maintain documentation describing the model’s training process, testing methodology, and evaluation results.
+Providers must maintain documentation describing the model’s training process, testing methodology, and evaluation results.
 The European Commission published formal guidelines on July 18, 2025, specifying what “sufficient” documentation includes: training data sources, preprocessing decisions, hyperparameter choices, evaluation benchmarks, known limitations, and mitigation measures [European Commission, Guidelines for Providers of GPAI Models, July 2025].
+Note: Article 53 does not specify a retention period for GPAI technical documentation.
+The 10-year retention requirement under Article 18 applies to high-risk AI system providers, not GPAI providers.
+Providers must keep GPAI documentation up to date and available for submission to the AI Office on request.

 Obligation 2: Downstream provider information.
 When a deployer integrates your model into an AI system, they inherit their own AI Act obligations.
 They cannot meet those obligations without your help.
-Under the Code of Practice, providers must respond to downstream information requests within 14 days [EU AI Office, GPAI Code of Practice, July 2025].
+The GPAI Code of Practice commits signatories to respond to downstream information requests within 14 days [EU AI Office, GPAI Code of Practice, July 2025]; this SLA is a Code of Practice commitment, not an Article 53 statutory deadline.
 The information must cover model capabilities, limitations, intended and foreseeable use cases, and integration guidance sufficient for deployers to conduct their own risk assessments.

 Obligation 3: Copyright compliance policy.
 This is the obligation that split the industry.
-Providers must honor text and data mining opt-outs under Article 4(3) of the Copyright Directive (EU 2019/790), meaning they cannot train on content where the rights holder has posted machine-readable opt-out instructions (such as robots.txt for web scraping). xAI signed only the Safety and Security chapter of the Code of Practice, refusing the copyright section entirely, calling it “profoundly detrimental to innovation” [TTMS EU AI Act Update, 2025].
+Providers must honor text and data mining opt-outs under Article 4(3) of the Copyright Directive (EU 2019/790), meaning they cannot train on content where the rights holder has posted machine-readable opt-out instructions, such as robots.txt or other machine-readable rights reservations.
+The regulation does not designate any specific mechanism as the definitive standard.
+According to industry reporting, xAI signed only the Safety and Security chapter of the Code of Practice, declining the copyright chapter.

-Create a GPAI compliance checklist with four deliverables: (1) technical documentation package per Commission guidelines, (2) downstream provider information response process with 14-day SLA, (3) copyright compliance policy with text and data mining opt-out verification process, (4) training data summary using the mandatory template.
+The audit fix.
+Create a GPAI compliance checklist with four deliverables: (1) technical documentation package per Commission guidelines (no statutory retention period specified for GPAI; keep current and available), (2) downstream provider information response process (14-day SLA per Code of Practice commitment), (3) copyright compliance policy with text and data mining opt-out verification process, (4) training data summary using the mandatory template.
 Assign ownership for each deliverable.
-The template was published July 24, 2025, and is available on the EU AI Office website.

 How Does the Open-Source Exemption Work for GPAI Models?